rsalmei/clearly/README.md

 - if you're using [django](https://www.djangoproject.com/) and [django-extensions](https://github.com/django-extensions/django-extensions), put in your settings a `SHELL_PLUS_POST_IMPORT` to auto import `clearly`!
 Just create a module to initialize a `clearlycli` instance for the django `shell_plus` and you're good to go.
 It's really nice to have `Clearly` always ready to be used, without importing or configuring anything, and quickly see what's going on with your tasks, even in production :)
 - the more you filter, the less you'll have to analyze and debug!
 A production environment can have an overwhelmingly high number of tasks, like thousands of tasks per minute, so filter wisely.

-## To do
+---

+## Maybe some day

 - ~~support python 3;~~
 - ~~split `Clearly` client and server, to allow an always-on server to run, with multiple clients connecting, without any of the shortcomings;~~
 - ~~remove python 2 support~~
 - ~~dockerize the server, to make its deploy way easier;~~
-- include a script mode on client, to be able to call it right from the shell;
+- include a client command line mode, to be able to call it right from the shell;
+- make the search pattern apply to args and kwargs too;
+- support to constrain search pattern to only some fields;
+- ability to hide sensitive information, directly in event listener;
+- secure connection between server and client;
 - any other ideas welcome!

+---

 ## Changelog:
-- 0.9.0: major code revamp with new internal flow of data, in preparation to the 1.0 milestone! now there's two StreamingDispatcher instances, each with its own thread, to handle tasks and workers separately (reducing ifs, complexity and latency); include type annotation in all code; several clearlycli improvements: introduced the "!" instead of "negate", introduced display modes instead of "params, success and error", renamed `stats()` to `metrics()`, removed `task()` and improved `tasks()` to also retrieve tasks by uuid, general polish in all commands and error handling; worker states reengineered, and heartbeats now get through to the client; unified the streaming and persisted events filtering; refactor some code with high cyclomatic complexity; include the so important version number in both server and client initializations; adds a new stylish logo; friendlier errors in general; fix a connection leak, where streaming clients were not being disconnected; included an env var to configure default display modes; streamlined the test system, going from +2500 tests down to sub 700, while keeping the same 100% branch coverage (removed fixtures combinations which didn't make sense); requires Python 3.6+
+- 0.9.0: major code revamp with new internal flow of data, in preparation to the 1.0 milestone!
+Now there's two StreamingDispatcher instances, each with its own thread, to handle tasks and workers separately (reducing ifs, complexity and latency); include type annotation in all code; several clearlycli improvements: introduced the "!" instead of "negate", introduced display modes instead of "params, success and error", renamed `stats()` to `metrics()`, removed `task()` and improved `tasks()` to also retrieve tasks by uuid, general polish in all commands and error handling; worker states reengineered, and heartbeats now get through to the client; unified the streaming and persisted events filtering; refactor some code with high cyclomatic complexity; include the so important version number in both server and client initializations; adds a new stylish logo; friendlier errors in general; fix a connection leak, where streaming clients were not being disconnected; included an env var to configure default display modes; streamlined the test system, going from ~2600 tests down to less than 700, while keeping the same 100% branch coverage (removed fixtures combinations which didn't make sense); requires Python 3.6+
 - 0.8.3: extended user friendliness of gRPC errors to all client rpc methods; last version to support Python 3.5
 - 0.8.2: reduce docker image size; user friendlier gRPC errors on client capture (with --debug to raise actual exception); nicer client autocomplete (no clearly package or clearly dir are shown)
 - 0.8.1: keep un-truncate engine from breaking when very distant celery versions are used in publisher and server sides